New stuff isn't posted here before publication because (quite rightly) journals like to publish fresh material.

 by unhaltered tumbled sky.

-Men with suits and city hands tape
+Men in suits with city hands tape

-numbers into policies that hold us
+numbers into rules that hold us

-to account for living here, forgetting
+to account for living here.
+They forget

-it was our turf that coated the bare rock
+it was our turf that coated the bare rock,

-with centuries of carbon from old stars,
+with centuries of carbon from old stars.

 31 March 2014